Documents to download

 Progress on the EV transition

 The market for EVs is small yet growing.
-Just 3% of cars (931,000) were battery electric in the UK at the end of 2023, and 7% were hybrid electric (using an electric motor as well as petrol/diesel).
-Battery electric cars accounted for 16% of all new car registrations in 2023, an increase from 1% in 2018.
+Just 3% of cars (1.09 million) were battery electric in the UK at the end of June 2024, and 8% were hybrid electric (using an electric motor as well as petrol/diesel).
+Battery electric cars accounted for 19% of all new car registrations at the end of June 2024, an increase from 1% in 2018.

 In its 2024 inquiry into EV strategy, the House of Lords Environment and Climate Change Committee said that demand for electric cars is being constrained due to their upfront cost, inadequate charging infrastructure and general consumer scepticism.

-In January 2024, the government introduced a zero emission vehicle (ZEV) mandate for car manufacturers.
-The ZEV mandate is intended to provide greater certainty to manufacturers, and provide a greater range of EV options to consumers.
+In January 2024, the government introduced a zero emission vehicle (ZEV) mandate for car manufacturers, intended to provide greater certainty to manufacturers, and provide a greater range of EV options to consumers.

 Improving charging infrastructure

-The Conservative government took a range of steps to improve EV charging infrastructure.
-There are now a variety of UK-wide grant schemes to support new EV chargepoints outside homes and at workplaces.
+There are a variety of UK-wide grant schemes to support new EV chargepoints outside homes and at workplaces.
 In England, Local Electric Vehicle Infrastructure (LEVI) funding is available for local authorities.
-The Conservative government also planned to open a Rapid Charging fund (RCF) to increase provision of chargepoints at motorway service stations.
+In 2020 the Conservative government also announced plans for a Rapid Charging fund (RCF) to increase provision of chargepoints at motorway service stations, but the RCF has still not yet opened to bids.

 In 2021 the government legislated to require EV chargepoints to be installed in a range of new build homes and other buildings.
 In 2023 it introduced regulations to improve the customer experience of on-street EV charging, including contactless payments.
 In 2022 the British Standards Institute (BSI) produced a voluntary specification for the installation of accessible chargepoints, to improve EV charging for people with disabilities.